-Buckfire & Buckfire P.C have the most experienced Michigan cerebral palsy lawyers who fight for victims of cerebral palsy birth injuries.
-We will represent children and their families in medical malpractice lawsuits.
+Buckfire & Buckfire P.C have the most experienced cerebral palsy lawyers who fight for victims of cerebral palsy birth injuries.
+We will represent children and their families in medical malpractice and cerebral palsy lawsuits.
 This includes cases involving issues in pregnancy, at the time of birth, and immediately after birth in which the newborn is injured due to medical negligence.

 Cerebral palsy (CP) occurs when there is damage to the brain that cannot be fixed.
 CP is incurable, but treatment and therapy help manage the effects on the body.

 Below are some very important facts about CP.